 The certificate consists of three courses, totaling 9 credit hours, and may be earned in one year.
-The certificate sequence begins in fall and ends in summer.
+The certificate sequence begins in summer and ends in spring.

 All courses are three graduate credit hours.
 Tuition is $359.50/credit, plus student fees of $10/credit, plus $100 online course fee, for a total of $1,208.50/course.

 The main focus of this course is on the process of item development including defining the knowledge and skills to be assessed, the nature of the task to be used to gather the information which can tap that knowledge and skills, and issues about reliability, validity, and fairness for classroom and large‐scale purposes.
 The course goals lays a solid foundation for understanding the purposes of assessment, types of knowledge to be assessed, type of and nature of different types of assessment items, and the technical quality of the assessments, particularly reliability, validity, and fairness.